-The information in the estimated results for fiscal year 2013–2014 is based on actual results as at the 31st of October, 2013 and on forecasts for the remainder of the fiscal year.
-Forecasts have been made for the planned results for the 2014-2015 fiscal year.
+The information in the forecast results for fiscal year 2015-16 is based on actual results as at the 30th of November, 2015 and on forecasts for the remainder of the fiscal year.
+Forecasts have been made for the planned results for the 2016-17 fiscal year.

-- The department's activities will remain substantially the same as for the previous year with the exception of the sunsetting Grants and Contributions Programs.
+- The Department's activities will remain substantially the same as in the previous year with the exception of the sunsetting Grants and Contributions Programs.

 2. Variations and changes to the forecast financial information

-In preparing this future-oriented statement of operations Justice Canada has made estimates and assumptions concerning the future.
+In preparing this future-oriented statement of operations, the Department of Justice has made estimates and assumptions concerning the future.
 These estimates and assumptions may differ from the subsequent actual results.
-Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and assumptions are continually evaluated and are based on experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

-- The timing and amounts of acquisitions and disposals of tangible capital assets may affect gains/losses and amortization expense.
+- The timing and amount of acquisitions and disposals of tangible capital assets may affect gains/losses and amortization expense.

 - Implementation of new collective agreements and severance payments.

 - Economic conditions may affect both the amount of revenue earned and the collectability of receivables.